Canada's Michael Smith Genome Sciences Centre (GSC)

 Degree Level Required:

-This is a non-union position funded by a BC Cancer Foundation Grant.
+This is an opportunity to work with highly motivated colleagues in a science-oriented, creative and dynamic environment.
 We offer a competitive salary, excellent benefits and significant career development opportunities.
-Remote applicants are encouraged to apply.

 - Excellent verbal and written communication skills.

-- Comfortable working in a Unix environment, including experience with shell scripting and common command-line tools.
+- Comfortable working in a Linux environment, including experience with shell scripting and common command-line tools.

 How to Apply

-How to Apply Applicants should submit: a CV; a one-page cover letter highlighting relevant research experience, interests and goals; and the names and contact details of three (3) references.
-Please send your application to email@example.com and include the job reference number in the subject line of the email.
-While we value and review all applications, please note that due to the volume of submissions only shortlisted candidates will be contacted.
-This posting will remain online until the position is filled.
-We believe that equity and diversity are essential for the advancement of human knowledge and science.
+Application Please submit a detailed cover letter and resume to firstname.lastname@example.org, using the Job Reference No. PCD_E00375_Clinical_2021_08_11 in the subject line of your email.
+This posting will remain online until filled.
+Due to current COVID-19 restrictions, the position would require working remotely within British Columbia on a temporary basis with an ability to come to the normal workplace within reasonable notice.
+This restriction would be re-evaluated after finalization of reopening plans.
+As per the current Public Health Order, full vaccination against COVID-19 is a condition of employment with PHSA as of October 26, 2021 We believe that equity, diversity and inclusivity are essential for the advancement of human knowledge and science.
 We welcome all applicants and provide all employees with equal opportunity for advancement, regardless of race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, age, conviction of a criminal or summary conviction offence unrelated to their employment.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.